HemingwayLee/cloud-cheatsheet/README.md

 * Its yml file structure is more complicated than `gitlab-ci`
   * Run in condition
   * Run in parallel
-* Test report can be generated with nice GUI
+* Test report can be generated with nice GUI which contains iframe (url need to be https) so that we can provide customized charts
 * Secret variables can be saved at
   * Repo level
   * Project level
   * Azure level (`KeyValut`)
 * Services connection need to be set in order to connect and deploy to Azure
+* It seperates CI and CD into `Build Pipeline` and `Release Pipeline`
 * Problem: not too many discussion on the stack overflow

 ### Azure CLI